bitcoin-dot-org/developer.bitcoin.org/devguide/block_chain.rst

 Introduction
 ------------

 Each full node in the Bitcoin |network| independently stores a block chain containing only blocks validated by that node.
 When several nodes all have the same blocks in their block chain, they are considered to be in :term:`consensus`.
-The validation rules these nodes follow to maintain consensus are called :term:`consensus rules <Consensus rules>`.
+The validation rules these nodes follow to maintain consensus are called :term:`consensus rules`.
 This section describes many of the consensus rules used by Bitcoin Core.

 .. figure:: /img/dev/en-blockchain-overview.svg
    :alt: Block Chain Overview

    Block Chain Overview

 The illustration above shows a simplified version of a block chain.
-A :term:`block <Block>` of one or more new transactions is collected into the transaction data part of a block.
-Copies of each transaction are hashed, and the hashes are then paired, hashed, paired again, and hashed again until a single hash remains, the :term:`merkle root <Merkle root>` of a merkle tree.
+A :term:`block` of one or more new transactions is collected into the transaction data part of a block.
+Copies of each transaction are hashed, and the hashes are then paired, hashed, paired again, and hashed again until a single hash remains, the :term:`merkle root` of a merkle tree.

 The merkle root is stored in the block header.
 Each block also stores the hash of the previous block’s header, chaining the blocks together.
 This ensures a transaction cannot be modified without modifying the block that records it and all following blocks.